top of page

 2025/2026 Practice dates are now in our Diary

-As you can see from the photos we're having great fun, 2025 has been a busy and varied year so far.
-When we're not dancing we are working hard behind the scenes preparing for the new practice season begining again in the Autumn when we will be looking forward to welcoming new members for 2025/2026.
+When we're not dancing we are working hard behind the scenes the new practice season is now underway and we are looking forward to welcoming new members to our free open practices.
 If you would like to join us or find out more check out our recruitment details on our Join Us page do contact us with any questions.

 swb3.jpg